omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`byte_array`:`rsmc_hex`]: the hex of RSMC transaction.
 From the hex, payment information can be extracted and verified by the counterparty.
     * [`byte_array`:`to_counterparty_tx_hex`]: The hex of the transaction that pays the counterparty money.

-For example, Alice pays Bob `amount` of omni asset by sending `rsmc_Hex`.
-Her OBD constructs BR(1)a(Breach Remedy) and send it to Bob.
-Bob checks the Alice2's signature in BR1a to verify if the private key is correct.
+For example, Alice pays Bob the `amount` of omni asset by sending `rsmc_Hex`.
+Her OBD constructs BR(1)a(Breach Remedy) and sends it to Bob.
+Bob checks Alice2's signature in BR1a to verify if the private key is correct.
 If it is, Bob signs C2a/RD2a.

 1. type: -352 (Revoke and Acknowledge Commitment Transaction)